psripathy/LEARNING/InterviewTips.md

 - Talk about working with Temenos/Quintin for automating DL Deploy, UXP build, Visualizer build
 - Experience with Fujitsu project discussion on Liferay Portal and my role.
 - May be talk about how I use data to make personal life decisions like creating spread sheet for criteria and assigning weights to them (example.
 US vs India), Various cities option etc.

-**Why Veeva**
-I was really intrigued by the industry that Veeva systems cloud based software is catering to which is very different from the finance, insurance or health care that I have mostly worked on so far.
-Also the core values of Veeva like "Do the Right Thing" and "Employee success" really caught my attention.

 **How do you define success**
 I would define success at work as learning or measurable improvement.
 For example I would point to two success stories from my work